AsseB2519/DataMining/README.md

 ### `docs`: Contains both presentations and the report.

-### `Original Files/`: Contains the original PDF files for the Portuguese Penal and Processual Penal Code.
+### `Original Files`: Contains the original PDF files for the Portuguese Penal and Processual Penal Code.

 ### `TXT Files`: Contains the files in TXT format extracted from the Original Files.